Battle of the Wilderness: Performance and impact

 The Battle of the Wilderness had no obvious winner, and neither side was driven from the battlefield.
 The National Park Service calls the battle "indecisive".
 One historian says that Lee won a victory because he fought Grant to a standoff, but he also adds that the battle was a failure for the Confederacy because it was unable to maintain the initiative and Lee's offensive capacity was eliminated.
 A major point discussed by historians is that after the battle, Grant did not retreat north across the nearest river—like other leaders earlier in the war.
-Instead, the Union army continued south presenting a threat to Lee's army and the Confederate capital city of Richmond.
+Instead, the Union army continued south, presenting a threat to Lee's army and the Confederate capital city of Richmond.
 This was the first time in a Virginia campaign that the Army of the Potomac continued on the offensive after an initial battle, and morale was boosted to the point that the Union soldiers sang as they marched south.
 Sherman called this movement "the grandest act of [Grant's] life", and added that he now felt "that the rebellion will be crushed".
 The battle confirmed a warning made by Longstreet to Lee about Grant, that he would fight "every day and every hour till the end of the war".
 By April 1865, Lee's army needed supplies and his men were starving.
 His army was trapped between Sheridan's and Meade's forces.
 On April 9, 1865, Lee surrendered his army to Grant after the Battle of Appomattox Courthouse.

 Preservation

 Portions of the Wilderness battlefield are preserved as part of Fredericksburg and Spotsylvania National Military Park, established in 1927 to memorialize the battlefields of Fredericksburg, Chancellorsville, Spotsylvania Court House, and the Wilderness.
 In addition to the land that has been protected by the National Park Service, two major volunteer organizations have been active in preservation activities.
 The Friends of the Wilderness Battlefield have been active in helping to preserve and enhance Ellwood Manor (the Lacy House), which was the headquarters for Major General Warren during the battle and is the site of a family cemetery where Confederate Lieutenant General Stonewall Jackson's arm was buried.
-The American Battlefield Trust has saved more than 294 acres through July 2021.
+The American Battlefield Trust has saved more than 294 acres through mid-2023.